danielgom/AWS-Certifications/Important.md

     ___Instance Refresh___

-    wheneve we update the launch template new EC2 instance will appear while old EC2 instances using the old launch template will be terminated
+    whenever we update the launch template new EC2 instance will appear while old EC2 instances using the old launch template will be terminated

     Not all instances will be terminated, we can set a minimum healthy percentage in order to avoid deleting all current instances.